- What is a SIM card?

 Standard SIM card

-The Standard SIM card is the biggest of the three, at 25mm x 15mm.
-It’s not as commonly used anymore, but is usually still the compatible choice for older phones or less high-tech models with bigger space inside for hardware.
+This is the biggest of the three SIM sizes, at 25mm x 15mm.
+It’s not as commonly used anymore, but remains the most compatible choice for older handsets or less high-tech models with more space inside for hardware.

 Micro SIM card

-The Micro SIM is a size smaller than the standard SIM, measuring 15mm x 12mm.
-It was first introduced in 2003 and became more known in its usage after being implemented into the iPhone 4.
-However, like the standard SIM, it’s becoming increasingly obsolete, as modern phones nowadays favour the tiny Nano SIM card.
+The Micro SIM card is smaller than the standard, measuring 15mm x 12mm.
+First introduced in 2003, it became more widely used after being built into the iPhone4.
+However, like the standard SIM, it’s becoming increasingly obsolete as manufacturers favour the even smaller nano SIM.

 Nano SIM card